Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

 # Azure Key Vault Certificates client library for Python
 Azure Key Vault is a cloud service that provides a secure management of certificates, which are built on top of keys and secrets and adds an automated renewal feature.
 The certificate client library allows you securely store and manage the life-cycle of your certificate, be notified about certificate life-cycle events, and supports automatic renewal with selected issuers.
-This library offers operations to create, retrieve, update, delete, purge, backup, restore and list the certificates and its versions, and offers CRUD operations for the certificate issuers, contacts, and management policies of the certificates..
+This library offers operations to create, retrieve, update, delete, purge, backup, restore, and list the certificates and its versions, and offers CRUD operations for the certificate issuers, contacts, and management policies of the certificates..

 [Source code][certificates_client_src] | [Package (PyPI)](TODO) | [API reference documentation](TODO) | [Product documentation][keyvault_docs] | [Samples][certificates_samples]
 ## Getting started